The Lodge School: Early history, 1745 to 1880

 The hurricane of 1780 ruined many buildings on the island, including those of the school.
 Earlier in 1775, the school was closed as a result of financial difficulties with the Codrington estates and it was not until 1789 that it was able to open again, continuing in a precarious manner with a succession of Headmasters, such that by the middle of the last decade of the 18th century it was not flourishing.

-The appointment of Rev. M. Nicholson in 1797 marked an improvement academically.
+The appointment of Rev. M. Gar 1797 marked an improvement academically.
 Under his leadership Foundation Scholarships were offered in 1819 to students to enable them to go up to further education.

 Coleridge reorganised Codrington Foundation School so that it became in 1827 a training establishment for clergy as had been intended by its founder, Christopher Codrington.
 The Grammar School was transferred to the Chaplain's Lodge on the upper estate (from which the school later took its name) in 1829 under the charge of the Rev. John Packer and finally settled where it is now located on Codrington's Society Estate in the parish of St John.
 Measures were taken for the opening of the college "no longer as a mere Grammar school for boys, but as a strictly collegiate institution for the education of young men, especially with a view to Holy Orders" (Society for the Propagation of the Gospel report on Codrington College, 1847).

 In 1846 the Barbados Legislature made its first state grant of £750 for education.
 The Rev. Richard Rawle was appointed as Principal of Codrington College and the training of elementary school teachers was undertaken.
 In 1850 the first Education Act was passed which also raised the grant to secondary schools to £3,000 per annum.
 By June of that year under the headship of Rev. W. Webb the numbers at the school had grown to 39 boys and two years later this had increased to 63 pupils, 48 of whom were boarders.
 In 1878 the governing body of the Lodge School was properly constituted and in the following year, the Government took over the running of the school, meeting all the expenses of the institution and paying a small stipend to the Society for the Propagation of the Gospel (SPC).